-- 5.4 In order to address local needs, the Council's Housing Strategy sets out that 20% of the affordable homes delivered within the district, should be delivered to meet the needs of people with support needs. - 5.5 Given the age profile and the housing need in the district for older people, it is vital that the needs of this client group are properly met over the coming years.
+- 5.4 In order to address the needs of people with support needs within the local community, the Council will work to maximise the number adapted homes delivered as part of the new build and acquisition programme. - 5.5 Given the age profile and the housing need in the district for older people, it is vital that the needs of this client group are properly met over the coming years.
 As well as delivering more new affordable homes for older people in the district, the suitability of the existing housing offer for this client group will be fully reviewed during the course of this plan.
 The Council do not currently provide extra care accommodation and it is clear that more affordable extra care units are needed in the district.
 Therefore, we will work with relevant providers to ensure this need is met. - 5.6 The Housing Strategy team will also work closely with the Accommodation Team based within Kent County Council to identify opportunities to deliver other forms of supported affordable housing provision within the new community, including self-contained wheelchair accessible units. - 5.7 In line with the Council's affordable housing policies, 70% of the affordable homes will be delivered for affordable rent and 30% for intermediate (shared ownership) provision. - 5.8 Based on the current needs of the district, the overall proposed mix of unit types is as follows: - 25% x 1 bed units - 30% x 2 bed units - 30% x 3 bed units - 15% x 4 bed units